loveencounterflow/coffee-script/README.md

   for a single callback handler to get called.

 * Promises.
 An emerging standard (cf. 'Promises/A+').
-Harder to get right than callbacks, as witnesses by the sheer number of libraries that *didn't* get it right (mighty jQuery being one of them–shows you just how hard they are).
+Harder to get right than callbacks, as witnesses by the sheer number of libraries that *didn't* get it right (mighty jQuery being one of them—shows you just how hard they are).
 Promises may be thought of 'specialized event handlers' of sorts.

 * Libraries like Tim Caswell's Step, the famous `async` library, countless others: Interesting; some of them